serradura/u-attributes/README.md

 ## The strict initializer

-Use `.with(initialize: :strict)` to forbids an instantiation without all the attribute keywords. e.g.
+Use `.with(initialize: :strict)` to forbids an instantiation without all the attribute keywords.

+In other words, it is equivalent to you define all the attributes using the [`required: true` option](#is-it-possible-to-define-an-attribute-as-required).

 ```ruby
 class StrictPerson